ozzzzz/CV/README.md

 🔧 WordPress, JavaScript, CSS, Adobe Illustrator

 **Web-sites.** I made several websites, based on [WordPress](wordpress.com) CMS and customized them with JavaScript.
-Customers were AAG Group of companies, Moskovsky Univermag, Mr. Brooks.
+Customers were the AAG Group of companies, Moskovsky Univermag, Mr. Brooks.

-**Font.** In collaboration with designers, we created new font.
-My task was to convert vector images to font format and made corrections for inter-letter spaces for all combinations of two letters.
+**Font.** In collaboration with designers, we created a new font.
+My task was to convert vector images to font format and make corrections for inter-letter spaces for all combinations of two letters.

 ## Education